 The event started with a welcome address followed by a breakout session, panel discussion and the keynote address.
 In addition, students had the opportunity to showcase projects and network with industry leaders.

 All proceeds from the Women in STEM Summit will support scholarships and Florida Poly’s mission to prepare students in advanced STEM fields to become innovative problem-solvers and high-tech professionals.

 “We are thrilled that so many brilliant minds came together for such an important cause,” said Foundation Board Chair Loretta Sanders.
 “In addition to supporting scholarships, this Summit provided tremendous learning and mentorship opportunities for our students, which will certainly help them as they pursue their ambitions in these competitive career fields.”

 Sponsors of the second annual Women in STEM Summit include: Florida Hospital, Mosaic, The Beck Group, FCC, Environmental Services, Fletcher & Fischer, P.L., Dr. & Mrs. James and Loretta Sanders Jr., Advance Disposal Services, Inc., APG Engineering, Heacock Insurance, In Loving Memory of Jeffrey L. Wood, PIMCO, Saddle Creek Logistics Services, Terracon Consultants, Inc., Walter P. Moore and Associates, Inc.

-To learn more about Florida Poly’s Women in STEM Summit and past speakers, please visit foundation.floridapoly.edu/WOMEN-STEM-SUMMIT.
+To learn more about Florida Poly’s Women in STEM Summit and past speakers, please visit foundation.floridapoly.edu/events/women-in-stem.

 Assistant Director of Communications